docwhat/website/src/pages/pi/2013-01-11-markup-html-tags-and-formatting.md

 | cell4                         |  cell5  |   cell6 |
 | ============================= |
 | Foot1                         |  Foot2  |   Foot3 |

-## Definition Lists

-Definition List Title
-: Definition list division.

-Startup
-: A startup company or startup is a company or temporary organization designed to search for a repeatable and scalable business model.

-#dowork
-: Coined by Rob Dyrdek and his personal body guard Christopher "Big Black" Boykins, "Do Work" works as a self motivator, to motivating your friends.

-Do It Live
-: I'll let Bill O'Reilly [explain](https://www.youtube.com/watch?v=O_HyZ5aW76c "We'll Do It Live") this one.

 ## Unordered Lists (Nested)